appsparkler/study/web/security/DevSecOps.md

     ![normal security process](image-1.png)

 ## Welcome DevSecOps
+- Need to
+    1. Automation
+        - this is the key.
+All tools need to be upgraded as everything needs to happen quickly.
+Only meaningful results needs to be pushed for developers to consume on the fly.
+        - flip the role of security team to auditor
         - real time notification for developers
         - ChapOps, not PDFs - JIRA, Teams, etc.
+    1. Education - educate/train developers
+    1. Empowerment
+        - ensure developers have the tools and resources to fix security issues
+        - empower the developer to own the security
+- **shifting security to the left** - bring it closer to the development team - the security team needs to provide developers
+    1. the framework
+    1. the tools
+    1. the expertise
+- **dev team and security team are partners.
+Dev team is responsible, security team is accountable.**

+## Getting started with DSO
+- Cloud is fast, agile and more secure.
+-